 Veterans Benefits for Senior Housing

 For eligible veterans and their surviving spouses, the U.S. Department of Veterans Affairs (VA) offers valuable benefits that can help cover the costs of senior housing and long-term care.
-These benefits acknowledge the sacrifices made in service to the country.
+These benefits are a recognition of the sacrifices made in service to the country.

 Aid and Attendance Pension